pineapplemachine/mach.d/mach/io/stream/readme.md

 The only IO methods streams need to implement are `readbufferv` in the case of input streams and `writebufferv` in the case of output streams, which accept a `void*` pointer, a unit size, and a unit count.
-This module defines the sorts of abstractions you might need to work with these methods in a less messy capacity.
+This module defines cleaner abstractions on top of those methods.

 #### mach.io.stream.templates